yosh-401-advanced-javascript/seattle-javascript-401d31/frontend/class-37-component-callbacks/README.md

   <button ng-click="articleItemCtrl.deleteArticle({article: articleItemCtrl.article})"> Delete </button>
 </div>
 ```
-* When `articleItemCtrl.deleteArticle` is invoked it passes an object with the key **article** as a value.
-That value must be the same as the named paramiter defined when the callabck function was passed into this `article-item` in the main-container template.
+* When _articleItemCtrl.deleteArticle_ is invoked it passes an object with the key **article** as a value.
+That value must be the same as the named paramiter defined when the callabck function was passed into this `article-item` in the parent template.
 ``` javascript
 // article item declaration
 myApp.component('articleItem', {